theEricMa/DiffSpeaker/README.md

 ## [Paper](https://arxiv.org/pdf/2402.05712.pdf) | [Demo](https://www.youtube.com/watch?v=4-NBygHePk0)

 ## Update
+- [30/03/2024]: The evaluation code is updated, you can reproduce the metric reported in the paper.
 - [07/02/2024]: The inference script is released.
 - [06/02/2024]: The model weight is released.